lukegre/pySeaFlux/docs/index.rst

 Welcome to seaflux's documentation!
 =======================================

-SeaFlux is a Python 3.6+ package that can be used to calculate air-sea CO2 fluxes for the global ocean.
+pySeaFlux is a Python 3.6+ package that can be used to calculate air-sea CO2 fluxes for the global ocean.
-The SeaFlux Python package is a companion package to the SeaFlux dataset that is under review in ESSD discussions (https://doi.org/10.5194/essd-2021-16).
+The pySeaFlux package is a companion package to the pySeaFlux dataset that is under review in ESSD discussions (https://doi.org/10.5194/essd-2021-16).

-SeaFlux provides high level code to access the datasets presented in the ESSD manuscript.
+pySeaFlux provides high level code to access the datasets presented in the ESSD manuscript.
 Further, the package provides the code to calculate these data sets.

 Installation